 State forests are managed for healthy, sustainable forests and prairies, demonstrate forest management and research, maintain and improve natural wildlife habitat for game and non-game species, ensure water quality.
 They also exist to create and enhance PRIMITIVE, LOW-IMPACT RECREATIONAL OPPORTUNITIES by providing trails; camping facilities; hunting, fishing, and other game management activities; and other primitive activities such as backpacking and bird-watching.

 720 State Forest Rd -Big Paint Campground

-723 State Forest Rd-Information Kiosk (a-frame)
+723 State Forest Rd-Information kiosk, wood and ice sales

 729 State Forest Rd-Headquarters (area forester office, cabin)